tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 * Disgust - could be understood as low level hard-coded predicate to protect system.
 * Shame humiliation this complex affect that appeared to be latest in evolutional process of humans is triggered when system is prevented from getting new interesting information.

 Conscious appraisal is more complex and includes learned rules.
 It is based no Scherer sequential appraisal approach [appraisal_as_sequential_checking].
+We adopted Scherer's processes to Plutchik "Wheel of emotion" [natureofemotions] model.
+Complete set of conscious appraisal predicates could be found in appendix.

 ##Appendix